 From that point, Amazon handles all the routine tasks associated with fulfilling the orders.
 That includes customer service and returns.

-If you’re thinking about using Amazon’s FBA to handle your orders, here are several things you need to know.
+If you’re thinking about using Amazon fulfillment services to handle your orders, here are a few things to keep in mind before getting started:

 Amazon charges FBA sellers for both storage and fulfillment.
-So keep in mind that you’ll essentially be paying “rent” for the space that your products occupy in the Amazon warehouse as well as the costs associated with fulfilling the order.
+You’ll essentially be paying “rent” for the space that your products occupy in the warehouse as well as the cost to ship to Amazon FBA.

 You will not, however, pay for shipping outright.
-That’s because the shipping cost is considered part of the Amazon fulfillment cost and rolled into FBA fees.
+That’s because shipping is considered part of the Amazon fulfillment cost and rolled into FBA fees.

 There’s some good news, though.
-As an Amazon FBA seller, you’re eligible for the company’s free two-day shipping offer to Amazon Prime customers, meaning Amazon’s most loyal customers can order their products online and receive it in just two days without any additional cost to you or to the customer.
+As an Amazon FBA seller, you’re also eligible for the company’s free two-day shipping offer to Amazon Prime customers, meaning Amazon’s most loyal customers can order their products online and receive it in just two days without any additional cost to you or to the customer.

-- Benefits: FBA offers outsourced shipping, quality customer service, and appeal to Amazon Prime members with free two-day shipping.
-If you were handling shipping yourself, then you can factor in the reduced opportunity cost as you save time with FBA.
+- Benefits: FBA offers outsourced shipping, quality customer service, and appeals to Amazon Prime members with free two-day shipping.
+If you are currently shipping yourself, then you can factor in the reduced opportunity cost as you save time with FBA.
 Not to mention, having the Amazon name associated with their products can aid in gaining the trust of consumers.
 Amazon can even ship and handle inventory that is being sold through multiple channels, and not only through the Amazon marketplace.

 - Costs: FBA has hard costs including the storage and fulfillment products, which are on a sliding scale.
 Fees will vary based on the size of your products, how many you want to store in an Amazon warehouse, and how often you fulfill your orders.

 Fortunately, Amazon makes it easy for you to analyze your income and expenses with FBA.
 Check out the company’s fee calculator.

 The bottom line, though, is that it’s all about the bottom line.
-View Amazon FBA as an investment in inventory management, operations, and marketing.
-You have to decide if that investment in FBA costs is worth the return generated by sales on Amazon?
+Consider fulfillment by Amazon fees as an investment in inventory management, operations, and marketing.
+You have to decide if that investment in FBA costs is worth the return generated by sales on Amazon.

-You might think that a company as large as Amazon will require you to move a certain amount of merch every month if you want to be part of the FBA program.
+You might think that a company as large as Amazon will require you to move a certain amount of merchandise every month if you want to be part of the FBA program.
 But, that’s not entirely true.

 With FBA, you can sell only a few products a month or you can sell thousands of products every month.